Til-Weimann/witcher3-heightmaps/README.md

   - The individual tiles are dynamicly streamed depending on player location.

-  - w2ter.2.buffer (control map) contains information about how the terrain is textured (so it's mostly useless for external purposes)
+  - w2ter.2.buffer (control map) contains internal information on how the terrain is textured (texture indices, UV scale, slope threshold)

   - The following numbers are LODs of height and control map